Jacus000/Artificial-DB-simulation/README.md

 ### 3. Database Setup

-Create a `.env` file in the root directory of the project and populate it with your MariaDB connection details:
+Create a `.env` file in the root directory of the project and populate it with your MariaDB (or a database of your choice) connection details:

 ```dotenv
 USER=your_mariadb_user